 What Employment Practices can be Challenged as Discriminatory?

 All aspects of employment, including:

-- Discharge, firing, or lay-off Job training Harassment (including - Classification - Referral - Obtaining or disclosing genetic information of employees
+- Job training Discharge, firing, or lay-off - Harassment (including) Classification unwelcome verbal or physical conduct) - Referral - Obtaining or disclosing genetic information of employees - Requesting or disclosing medical Information of employees - Conduct that might reasonably discourage someone from opposing discrimination, filing a charge, or participating in an - investigation or proceeding.